 - 1. Illness or injury of the student;

 - 2. Serious personal or family problems;

 - 3. Serious financial difficulties; or

 - 4. Having excused absences for the dates and times associated with more than in excess of one-fifth of the class contact hours required interactions in a course where attendance is required or is a criterion for a grade, pursuant to SR 5.2.4.2.

-- "Required interactions" (SR 5.1.8.3, SR 5.2.4.2, and SR 9.1) are interactions that, if not completed at or by their specified date and time, would penalize a student in a course.
-Interactions may include, but are not limited to, student engagement with other students (e.g., participating in an in-class or online discussion), engagement with the instructor (e.g., attending class), or engagement with an instructor's proxy (e.g., attending a guest lecture or uploading a file to the course management system).

 Before acting on such a petition, the dean will consult with the Instructor of Record of the class.
 The dean may not delegate the authority to approve or deny a petition to withdraw to the University Registrar or to any other agency external to his or her college.
-If such a petition is approved by the dean of the student's college, the dean shall inform in writing the Instructor of Record of the class of his/her action, and the student shall be assigned a grade of \(\forall \frac{w}{w}\).
+If such a petition is approved by the dean of the student's college, the dean shall inform in writing the Instructor of Record of the class of his/her action, and the student shall be assigned a grade of \(\formall \frac{w}{w}\).